Carimus/node-disks/README.md

 **Note:** Don't change the `version`, it's automatically managed by `semantic-release`.

+Other cleanup:

+1. Delete the `./docs` directory.
+These docs are maintained in the template.
+The README links to them below.

 Then just commit those customizations and push the code up to the project repo:

 ```